-Nazmul Ahasan is a reporter with Bloomberg News based in Washington D.C.
+Nazmul Ahasan is a reporter with Bloomberg News.

-Originally from Bangladesh, he graduated from UC Berkeley đ» Graduate School of Journalism with a concentration on data and investigative journalism.
+He graduated from UC Berkeley đŸ» Graduate School of Journalism with a concentration on data and investigative journalism.

-HTML CSS Javascript â D3.js Python R OpenRefine
+HTML CSS Javascript — D3.js Python R OpenRefine

 Works Appeared In